julietansy/Data-with-Danny/Case Study #2/Pizza Runner.md

 | 1         | 4                   |
 | 2         | 3                   |
 | 3         | 1                   |

+The table shows the count of successful deliveries for each runner.
+Runner 1 completed 4 successful deliveries, Runner 2 completed 3, and Runner 3 completed 1.

 4. How many of each type of pizza was delivered?